Beam-wi/tritonserver/docs/client_libraries.md

 shared memory support.
 If CUDA shared memory support is not required, you can use Ubuntu 18.04 as the base image.

-After the build completes the tritonserver_sdk docker image will contain the built client libraries in /workspace/install/lib, the corresponding headers in /workspace/install/include, and the Python wheel files in /workspace/install/python.
+After the build completes the tritonserver_client docker image will contain the built client libraries in /workspace/install/lib, the corresponding headers in /workspace/install/include, and the Python wheel files in /workspace/install/python.
 The image will also contain